Mississippi flooding: Up to 1,000 homes feared affected

-Saturated by days of heavy rain, Mississippi’s Pearl River crested Monday and water levels are expected to fall later this week, the National Weather Service said, but flooding in that state and Tennessee has affected hundreds of homes.
+Saturated by days of heavy rain, Mississippi's Pearl River crested Monday and water levels are expected to fall later this week, the National Weather Service said, but flooding in the state and in Tennessee has affected hundreds of homes.

 "It's just a helpless feeling," said Patrick Crews, whose Mississippi neighborhood was flooded.
 "You can't really do anything.
 You want to be around, but you can't stop the water."

-The National Weather Service in Jackson, Mississippi, says that another 1 to 2 inches of rainfall is expected and that flooding — and flash flooding — is likely Tuesday through Tuesday night.
+The National Weather Service in Jackson, Mississippi, said that 1 to 2 more inches of rain is expected and that flooding — some of it flash flooding — is likely Tuesday through Tuesday night.

 "It goes without saying that it has been a long weekend for Mississippi as floodwaters have continued to rise at the Pearl River and around central Mississippi," Gov. Tate Reeves said.